Entanglement entropy of asymptotically flat non-extremal and extremal black holes with an island: Generalized entropy

 where $\kappa X^\pm = \pm e^{\pm\kappa(t \pm r_\ast)}$ and $r_\ast$ is a radial tortoise coordinate defined by $r_\ast =\int^r (1/f(r))\dd r$, and $e^{2\rho} = f(r)/(-\kappa^2 X^+ X^-)$.
 The Hawking temperature is calculated as

 which is now called the on-shell temperature.

-For a finite matter part of the entanglement entropy in curved spacetime, we make an assumption that the distance between the boundary surfaces is large compared to the scale of the size of the boundary surfaces so that only the s-wave contributes to the entropy \cite{Hashimoto:2020cas}.
-Thus, from the two dimensional conformal field theory, the matter part of the entanglement entropy is approximately given as
+For a finite matter part of the entanglement entropy in curved spacetime, we consider free massless scalar fields and make an assumption that the distance between the boundary surfaces is large compared to the scale of the size of the boundary surfaces so that only the s-wave contributes to the entropy \cite{Hashimoto:2020cas}.
+Thus, from the two-dimensional conformal field theory, the matter part of the entanglement entropy is approximately given as

 where \( c \) is a central charge for a two-dimensional massless scalar field and \( d(x,y) \) is a distance between $x$ and $y$.
 In fact, the matter part of the entanglement entropy in the logarithmic correction also includes the proper UV cut-off scale $\epsilon$ \cite{Calabrese:2004eu}, but it will be deleted as an additive constant.